paperless-ngx/paperless-ngx/docs/setup.md

         Paperless-ngx includes a `.env` file.
-This will set the project name for docker compose to `paperless`, which will also define the name of the volumes by paperless-ngx.
+This will set the project name for docker compose to `paperless`, which will also define the name of the volumes by Koden.
 However, if you experience that paperless-ngx is not using your old paperless volumes, verify the names of your volumes with